Pyomo/pyomo/doc/OnlineDocs/contributed_packages/edi/advancedruntimeconstraints.rst

 .. code-block:: python

-    def BlackBox(*args, **kwargs):
+    def BlackBox(self, *args, **kwargs):
-        args = list(args)       # convert tuple to list
-        self = args.pop(0)      # pop off the self argument
         runCases, returnMode, extras = self.parseInputs(*args, **kwargs)

-Essentially, ``parseInputs()`` is a pre-processor that directly takes the inputs of the black-box model after popping off the default ``self`` argument that is passed to all python class methods.
+Essentially, ``parseInputs()`` is a pre-processor that directly takes the inputs of the black-box.
 The ``parseInputs()`` method will check all of the inputs, ensure that size and units are correct, split into run cases as appropriate, and return a run-cases list that is ready to operate on.

 The ``runCases`` return (which can be named as any valid python name) is a list of dicts, where the keys to the dict are the names of the inputs declared in the ``__init__()`` method.
 Ex: ``runCases[0]['x']`` will give the ``'x'`` input (in units specified in the ``__init__()`` method) in the first run-case.